matiasagnolin/test-xing/README.md

 So let's get to the details, shall we?

 ## Task
 You will be building a Restful endpoint for getting a list of movie ids from a downstream server by providing a valid genre.
-You will then return full details of each movie found by merging responses from 2 additional downstream services.
+You will then return full details of each movie found by merging responses from some downstream services.

 ## Acceptance Criteria